 The length differs from course to course, but usually ranges from 7 to 12 pages of text.
-At the end of your term paper, you should provide a word count.
-Text processing software, such as Microsoft Word, can perform an automatic word count.
+At the end of your term paper, you should provide a word count (e.g., Microsoft Word can perform an automatic word count).
 Title page, table of contents, the bibliography, and appendices are excluded from the word count.

-Written papers Words Pages Basismodule (portfolios) 2500-3200 words approx. 8-10 Vertiefungsmodule 4500-5500 words approx. 15-18 Praktikumsberichte (internship reports) 3500-4500 words approx. 12-15 Zulassungsarbeiten Staatsexamen aller Lehramtsstudiengänge (theses) 15000-20000 words approx. 50-70
+Written papers Words Pages Basismodule (portfolios) 2500-3200 words approx. 8-10 Vertiefungsmodule 4500-5500 words approx. 15-18 Zulassungsarbeiten Staatsexamen aller Lehramtsstudiengänge (theses) 15000-20000 words approx. 50-70

-Word and page count excluding references and appendix (e.g. lesson plans, lists, worksheets etc.)
+Tab.
+1: Word and page count excluding references and appendix (e.g. lesson plans, lists, worksheets etc.)

 Before you start writing your paper, you should familiarize yourself with the tools you are using.
-Modern word processors like Microsoft Word or OpenOffice Writer (and optionally also typesetting tools like LaTeX) offer various functions that can assist you.
-Instead of setting formats like the type-face or the space between paragraphs by hand, you should make use of formatting styles (Formatvorlagen).
+Make use of formatting styles (Formatvorlagen) in Microsoft Word or OpenOffice Writer.
 These will not only ensure a consistent layout of your paper but also make it possible to generate the table of contents automatically.
-Once set up, you can reuse your formatting styles for all future papers (and with small changes also for papers in other subjects).
 You are also welcome to use the TEFL template for written papers (see "Downloads" online).

-Tuhls (2019) and Datta (2017) provide in-depth information on how to make full use of Microsoft Word and LaTeX respectively.
+Tuhls (2019) and Datta (2017) provide in-depth information on how to make full use of Microsoft Word.

-In order for your spell checker to work correctly, do not forget to set the language of your document to the language you actually use, e.g. "Englisch (Vereinigtes KönigreichJ'.
+In order for your spell checker to work correctly, do not forget to set the language of your document to the language you actually use, e.g. "Englisch (Vereinigtes Königreich)".